 Pasztecik Szczeciński a Good Snack

-Pasztecik szczeciński is a special Polish dish that is very famous in this city too.
-This dish is actually a dough filled with meat and vegetables, which is fried in a machine and served in different restaurants; Although there is also a type of this food that is prepared at home in a different way.
+Pasztecik szczeciński is a special Polish dish famous in this city too.
+This dish is a dough filled with meat and vegetables, which is fried in a machine and served in different restaurants.
+However, there is also a type of this food that is prepared at home differently.

 Salo consisting of Smoked Fatty Pieces of Meat

 Salo is a very delicious and traditional food in Bratislava as well as other Eastern European countries, which is prepared from skinless and cooked fat pieces of meat.
-This dish is available with the same name in countries such as Belarus, Russia and Ukraine, but you can find it in other countries of the region under a different name.
+This dish is available with the same name in countries such as Belarus, Russia, and Ukraine.
+Still, you can find it in other countries of the region under a different name.
 Furthermore, Salo is cooked with red pepper and other spices in Eastern European countries and smoked in Southern Europe.